sximenez/2024-01-jan-binary-file-reader/README.md

 137 80 78 71 13 10 26 10 .png
 ```

-## Read the byte data of the files.
+## Read the byte data of the files

 Now, let's create a method `ReadFile()` to try to read the first 10 bytes of each file: